Page links: Home page, Spring bulbs Ordering procedure FAQs

 their receipt.

-It is a generally held view that this method of planting is more likely to
+It is argued that this method of planting is more likely to

 achieve the desired result than planting dry bulbs, as one would buy in the